 After creating your intents and adding training utterances on Intent Builder, confirm that the model is classifying incoming messages correctly.
 This is a summary of a process to evaluate and optimize your model.
-This can be performed by CSMs, ETS, or sales personnel and only requires access to the Intent Manager dashboard.
-Depending on your taxonomy size this process may take about thirty minutes to an hour.
+This only requires access to the Intent Manager dashboard.
+Depending on your taxonomy size, this process may take about 30 minutes to an hour.

 First navigate to the Intent Analyzer dashboard

-Once you have an intent filter created, read around 10+ messages in the “Messages with Intent” window and verify that these messages match the current intent you are using as your filter.
-As you do this please refer to the intent’s definition for guidance (see links to definitions at the end of this document).
-Make sure to do this for every intent in your taxonomy, and track how many messages are correctly labeled per each intent.
+Once you have an intent filter created, read around 10+ messages in the “Messages” window and verify that these messages match the current intent you are using as your filter.
+As you do this, refer to the intent’s definition for guidance (see links to definitions at the end of this document).
+Do this for every intent in your taxonomy, and track how many messages are correctly labeled per each intent.
 If you observe less than 60% correctly labeled messages, please see the “Diagnosis” step below for next steps.
-For a more accurate assessment of your model, read over a larger number of messages per intent (20+ would be ideal).
+For a more accurate assessment of your model, review a larger number of messages per intent (20+ would be ideal).

-In the above example 6 messages were correctly labeled as “report general login issues”, while 2 messages were incorrectly labeled as “report general login issues”.
-This gives you 6/8 correct, simplified to 3/4 or 75% correct.
+In the above example, six messages were correctly labeled as “report general login issues,” while two messages were incorrectly labeled as “report general login issues.”
+This gives you six out of eight correct, simplified to 3/4 or 75% correct.

-Once you have done this you will need to return to the “Messages with Intent” window as you did in Step 1, and read 50+ of the filtered messages.
-While doing this make sure to record how many messages are correctly classified as “undefined”.
+Once you have done this, you will need to return to the “Messages” window as you did in Step and read 50+ of the filtered messages.
+While doing this, record how many messages are correctly classified as “Undefined.”
 “Undefined” is a label that is applied to messages that cannot be classified by any intent in a given taxonomy.
-Once you are done, calculate the percentage of correctly classified “undefined” messages.
-If you observe less than 60% correctly labeled messages, please see the “Evaluation” step below for next steps.
-Reading over a larger number (100+) of “undefined” labeled messages is advised for an accurate assessment, but a minimum of 50 should be sufficient.
+Once you are done, calculate the percentage of correctly classified “Undefined” messages.
+If you observe less than 60% correctly labeled messages, please see the “Evaluation” step (following page) for next steps.
+Reading over a larger number (100+) of “Undefined” labeled messages is advised for an accurate assessment, but a minimum of 50 should be sufficient.

 |Check Intents||Check Undefined||Evaluation|